D31T4/COMP6841-project/afl_fuzz/coverage_collector/README.md

 ## Usage

 Place your entry point in the same folder as your Python code.
-Name of your entry point must be a valid Python module.
+Name of your entry point must be a valid Python module, and it must contain a `main(arg: bytes)` function as it will be used as our entry point for trace.

 ```{python}
 from afl_fuzz.coverage_collector.context import Context